Celebrating Eleven Years Online...!

 Magazine Editorials

-Between 1995 and 2000 I edited and published the Metal Boat Quarterly, a publication of the Metal Boat Society.
-The focus of the MBQ under my editorship was to promote metal structure for boats, as well as to foster responsible metal boat design, quality metal boat building, safe boating, and an educated boating public.
-Check out the complete MBQ Index, which has links to a number of prior articles.
+Between 1995 and 2000 I edited and published the Metal Boat Quarterly (MBQ), a publication of the Metal Boat Society.
+The focus of the MBQ under my editorship was to promote metal structure for boats, to foster a better understanding of metal boat design, to promote quality metal boat building, safe boating, and an educated boating public.
+In addition to the following Editorials, please see the complete MBQ Index, which has links to a number of prior articles.

 A few of the prior MBQ Editorials are available here: